fkarg/fkarg.github.io/staged/local-jekyll.md

 ## Conclusion
-We saw how my setup worked originally, and how it works now.
-For the time being, I don't care about fixing the old setup -- I found something better after all.
-Do tell me if you find something even better!
+You hopefully learned a bit about the different parts necessary to build github pages locally, even if they are mostly abstracted away.
+Tell me if you find something even better!

 Don't use this for production deployment though!
 I use the official `jekyll/jekyll` docker image on my [server][server-setup]